-Inducible or physical urticaria, such as solar urticaria or cold urticaria, does not always respond well to antihistamines.
+Chronic inducible urticaria, such as solar urticaria or cold urticaria, does not always respond well to antihistamines.
 To date, no randomised placebo-controlled trial of omalizumab has been performed in inducible urticarias but it has been reported to be effective in case reports.

 IgE autoantibodies are also detected in a large number of patients with atopic dermatitis and bullous pemphigoid.
 In case reports, omalizumab treatment has been reported to be effective in some patients with these conditions.
 It has also been reported effective in chronic recurrent angioedema.
 Randomised controlled trials are warranted.